Missisquoi Abenaki Tribe: State recognition

-Nonprofit organization
+501(c)(3) corporations

+Maquam Bay of Missisquoi, Inc.

 In 2015, the group created Maquam Bay of Missisquoi, a 501(c)(3) nonprofit organization, based in Swanton, Vermont.
 Their registered agent is Richard Mendard.
+The category for the 501(3)(c): Mental Health, Crisis Intervention / Alcohol, Drug Abuse, Treatment Only (NTEE).

-Their mission is "To promote wellness in the Abenaki community through holistic approaches that integrate health, education, and the environment."
+From the CauseIQ website in 2026, their mission is "To promote wellness in the Abenaki community through holistic approaches that integrate health, education, and the environment."
+The organization is run by Bob Richard and has served as board president.

-The Maquam Bay of Missisquoi board of directors are:
+The Maquam Bay of Missisquoi board of directors are (date not given without paywall fee - needs verified):